missystem/crypto_learning_sys/developer_manual.md

 ### A detailed developer log with progress: [meeting.md](https://github.com/missystem/crypto_learning_sys/blob/master/meeting.md)

+---

 ## Overall explanation of this project:
 * An interactive learning system for learning cryptosystems.
 * Help students who is learning cryptography, especially in the midst of the pandemic.
 * This web application is unique in that it uses interactive learning tools and communicates with the user at each step.
 * The user must input the correct number in each step to be able to reach the next step.

+---

+## General mapping of each directory in this repo:
+* **user_manual.md**
+	- A user guide, give assistance to user who is using the cryptosystem interactive learning system

+* **config**:
+	- [Page Design](https://github.com/missystem/crypto_learning_sys/tree/master/config/Page%20Design): Page designs for each cryptosystem
+	- [algorithm_info](https://github.com/missystem/crypto_learning_sys/tree/master/config/algorithm_info): Guide to the frontend developers
+		- examples and methods used for each cryptosystem
+	- config.sh: used by users to download the required libraries
+		- used in heroku to set up the environment

+* **images**:
+	- images inserted in each .md file

+* **meeting.md**
+	- Detailed developers' log
+		-includes progress for each week in addition to any obstacles we faced
+* **crypto_implementation**
+	- cryptosystem implementations
+* Xuehai’s section
+* John’s section

+---

 ### This project is separated into 3 modules:
 1. **Back-End**